Data protection and privacy

 5. Application procedure

-If you apply electronically to Compuwave, your details will be used solely to process your application and will not be disclosed to third parties.
-Please note that applications that you send to Compuwave via email will be transmitted unencrypted.
-In that regard, there is a risk that unauthorized persons can intercept and use this data.
+Please note that applications that you send to us by e-mail are transmitted unencrypted.
+In this context, there is a risk that unauthorized persons may intercept and use this data.

 6. Purpose of the collection, processing and use